Date: 24 August 2009

 In their addresses, delivered at the re-opening and rededication of newly rebuilt Founders Hall, Juniata College President Tom Kepple, Juniata Trustee and Chair of the Founders Hall Campaign Linda McKonly '73, former Chair of the Juniata Board and member of the Classes of the 50s Reunion Committee Henry Gibbel ('57), Professor of History David Hsiung, and current student Sarah Davis celebrate the central role Founders Hall has played in the life and history of the College.
 They speak appreciatively of the Founders of the past and revel in the reemergence of this historic building as a central feature in the academic and architectural landscape of the College.
 They delight in the miraculous upgrade that this building has received, noting that once again this building will significantly touch the lives of each Juniata student.

 An emeritus philosophy professor traces the beginning on his forty-year career as an art collector in Europe in the United States.
-He explains how he came to take faces and ideas of time as foci for his collecting.
+He explains how he came to take faces and ideas of time as focus for his collecting.

 Having tested his comic book textbook Optical Allusions in four biology courses, Jay Hosler discusses the ability of comics to get students not majoring in Biology to read about science and, in the process, learn something about the subject.